 Even though I didn't strike the cue ball very hard to break the rack, I had to use 1/200 of a second to freeze the action.
 The photo exposure stayed the same because the camera was set on automatic and it adjusted the aperture to compensate for the changes in shutter speed.

 This camera setting is called Shutter Priority.
-It means I set the shutter and the camera automatically sets the aperture.
+It's usually marked as an "S' or a "Tv" on your camera mode dial.
+It means you set the shutter and the camera automatically sets the aperture.

 If you are forced to use a slow shutter speed to get a good exposure with your photo, consider using a monopod.
 It is probably one of the most convenient, but seldom used pieces of photography equipment that beginners don't know much about.